rabbitmq/erlang-rpm/README.md

 he package targets Erlang/OTP `26.x` and `25.x`.
 Both x86-64 and aarch64 versions can be
 build in containers.

-First RabbitMQ release series with Erlang 26 support is [`3.12`](https://github.com/rabbitmq/rabbitmq-server/releases/tag/v3.12.0).

 ### RabbitMQ Version Compatibility

 See [Supported Erlang Versions](https://www.rabbitmq.com/which-erlang.html) in RabbitMQ documentation for an up-to-date compatibility matrix.

-#### Erlang 26

-First RabbitMQ release series with Erlang 26 support is [`3.12`](https://github.com/rabbitmq/rabbitmq-server/releases/tag/v3.12.0).

-#### Erlang 25

-Erlang 25 is supported by RabbitMQ [starting with `3.10.0`](https://github.com/rabbitmq/rabbitmq-server/releases/tag/v3.10.0).

-Erlang 25 depends on OpenSSL 1.1, which is **not available on CentOS 7**.
-Therefore Erlang 25 packages are **only produced for modern Fedora, Rocky Linux, CentOS Stream, and Amazon Linux 2023**.

 ## Implicit OpenSSL/libcrypto Dependency